Dynamic Therapy for Conscious Living

 [thinking, evaluating, suggesting “this is dumb; waste of time; do something else!”]

 Changing how we live is quite simple… But not always easy or comfortable.
-Most people know what needs to shift but get stuck when their mind (trying to protect them discomfort) gets in the way: “BUT will this work, what will it cost, how bad will it feel, what if I can’t?!”
+Most people know what needs to shift but get stuck when their mind gets in the way: “BUT will this work, what will it cost, how bad will it feel, what if I can’t?!”
 When we struggle with our own thoughts and feelings, our exhaustion and confusion pulls us into familiar but unhelpful patterns: comfort zones, quick fixes, or habits of thinking or behavior that do not truly serve us.

-Therapy and personal improvement is not about out-arguing or suppressing the mind: it’s about building insight into how the mind works—the function of thoughts and emotions, what they’re trying to protect or communicate, and how we can relate and respond to them differently.
+Therapy and personal improvement is not about out-arguing or suppressing the mind: it’s about building insight into how the mind works, the function of thoughts and emotions, what they’re trying to protect or communicate, and how we can relate and respond to them differently.
 Working on this usually means cultivating the following processes, as they shape how we understand and engage with life:

 -